Noahs-ARK/idea_relations/README.md

 `input_file` is a data file, where each line corresponds to a document and is a json object with two fields (`text` for the content; `date` for the timestamp, e.g., 20000101).

-In the `final_output_dir`, there will two sub directories, figure/ and table/ and also a tex file that is compiled to generate a report pdf file.
+In the `final_output_dir`, there will two sub directories, `figure/` and `table/` and also a tex file (e.g., immigration\_topics\_main.tex) that can be compiled to generate a report pdf file.
+The outputs in `figure/` include relative frequency over time for pairs of ideas with the strongest relation in four types of relation above, and a file `*_comb_extreme_pairs.txt` with sorted pairs of relations with their relation type, cooccurrence, prevalence correlation, and strength.
+The outputs in `table/` are necessary for the compilation of the main tex file.

 If `topics` is used to represent ideas, [Mallet](http://mallet.cs.umass.edu/) is required to generate topics for each document (`mallet_bin_dir` is required).
 Alternatively, it works as long as there are mallet style topic files in `data_outpu_dir`.